 The second change consists on calculating how much time later (t') the tourists arrive to POI i+1 if they leave POI i t time units later.
-This is equivalent to moving right on the leave-arrival time graphs (Figures 2, 4 and 6).
-We have called this change Delay Departure, DD(t).
+This is equivalent to moving right on the leave-arrival time graphs (Figs. 2, 4 and 6).
+We have called this change delay departure, DD(t).
 Algorithm 4 shows the formulas that have to be applied.
-Again, the formulas for scenarios 1 and 2 are straightforward while the formulas for scenario 3 can be verified based on the example of Figure 7.
+Again, the formulas for scenarios 1 and 2 are straightforward while the formulas for scenario 3 can be verified based on the example of Fig. 7.

 The third change consists on knowing how much time later (t') the tourists can leave from POI i to arrive to POI i+1 not later than t time units.
-This query is equivalent to moving up the arrival at POI i+1 on the leave-arrival time graphs (Figures 2, 4, and 6).
-We have called this change Delay Arrival,
+This query is equivalent to moving up the arrival at POI i+1 on the leave-arrival time graphs (Figs. 2, 4 and 6).
+We have called this change delay arrival, DA(t).
+Algorithm 5 shows the formulas that have to be applied for each scenario.